daveklee/football-agent/docs/MCP_SERVER_INFO.md

 ## Installation

-The server is automatically cloned during setup via `setup.sh`.
+The server is automatically cloned during setup via `scripts/setup.sh`.
 If you need to set it up manually:

 ```bash
 git clone https://github.com/derekrbreese/fantasy-football-mcp-public.git